JWock82/Pynite/docs/source/pushover.rst

 Here's how it works, step by step, in Pynite:

-1. Perform an elastic analysis considering P-Delta effects and tension/compression-only behavior.
-This will give you the initial displacements and forces in the structure.
+1. An elastic analysis considering P-Delta effects and tension/compression-only behavior is performed first.
+This gives `Pynite` the initial displacements and forces in the structure.
 3. The loads defined in the pushover load combination will next be applied incrementally.
 The load factor in the pushover combination should be less than 1.0, since it determines the fraction of the pushover load that will be applied in each iteration.
 Apply this fraction of the pushover load {dP} and calculate the incremental displacements {d\Delta;} using the relationship {d\Delta;} = [Ke + Kg + Km]^(-1){dP}.
 4. Determine if the load step is valid, as defined by the following criteria:
     a.
 Check for any tension/compression-only elements or supports that have change status (i.e. a support that was previously in tension may now be in compression, or vice versa) and update the activation status these elements/supports accordingly.